 The post Forget the Lloyds share price!
-I’d buy these 2 FTSE 100 shares instead appeared first on The Motley Fool UK.
+I’d rather buy this cheap FTSE 100 share in my ISA in November appeared first on The Motley Fool UK.

-Manika Premsingh has no position in any of the shares mentioned.
-The Motley Fool UK owns shares of and has recommended Alibaba Group Holding Ltd., Netflix, and Tesla.
-The Motley Fool UK has recommended Lloyds Banking Group.
+Royston Wild has no position in any of the shares mentioned.
+The Motley Fool UK owns shares of Flutter Entertainment.
+The Motley Fool UK has recommended HSBC Holdings, Lloyds Banking Group, and Standard Chartered.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2020